nkdAgility/azure-devops-migration-tools/docs/usage/command-line.md

 # Using the Command Line

-Download from [executable](https://github.com/nkdAgility/vsts-data-bulk-editor/releases) and extract.
-Use `vstsbulkeditor.exe init` to create a reference `vstsbulkeditor.json` configuration file, Or you can [install from Chocolatey](https://chocolatey.org/packages/vsts-sync-migrator/).
+Download from [executable](https://github.com/nkdAgility/azure-devops-migration-tools/releases) and extract.
+Use `migration.exe init` to create a reference `configuration.json` configuration file, Or you can [install from Chocolatey](https://chocolatey.org/packages/vsts-sync-migrator/).

 Note that:

-- The created reference `vstsbulkeditor.json` shows all the various options available, so is probably more complex than the final edited version you will use.
+- The created reference `configuration.json` shows all the various options available, so is probably more complex than the final edited version you will use.
 - All the `Processors` have their `Enabled` property set to `false`.

  **This means they are not run.
 So the default behavior of the generate template is to do nothing.
 You need to enable the processors you require.**.